Deep $\Pi^0_1$ Classes: Lowness and depth

 This shows that the sequence~$X$, which by assumption belongs to all~$\D_n$, is not $A$-difference random.
 It is, however, $A$-Martin-L\"of random as~$A$ is low for Martin-L\"of randomness.
 Relativizing Theorem~\ref{thm:franklin-ng} to $A$, this shows that $X \oplus A \geq_T A'$.
 But this contradicts the Day-Miller theorem (Theorem~\ref{thm:day-miller}).

 \end{proof}

-As we cannot compute any members of a deep class by joining a Martin-L\"of random sequence with a low for Martin-L\"of random sequence, it is not unreasonable to ask if there is a notion of randomness $\mathcal{R}$ such that we cannot $\tt$-compute any members of a $\tt$-deep class by joining an $\mathcal{R}$-random sequence with a low for $\mathcal{R}$ sequence.
+As we cannot compute any member of a deep class by joining a Martin-L\"of random sequence with a low for Martin-L\"of random sequence, it is not unreasonable to ask if there is a notion of randomness $\mathcal{R}$ such that we cannot $\tt$-compute any members of a $\tt$-deep class by joining an $\mathcal{R}$-random sequence with a low-for-$\mathcal{R}$ sequence.
 We obtain a partial answer to this question using Kurtz randomness.

 From the discussion of lowness at the beginning of this section, we have $A\in\Low(\KR)$ if and only if $\KR\subseteq\KR^A$.
 Moreover, we define the class $\Low(\MLR,\KR)$ to be the collection of sequences $A$ such that $\MLR\subseteq\KR^A$.
 Since $\MLR\subseteq\KR$, it follows that $\Low(\KR)\subseteq\Low(\MLR,\KR)$.
 Miller and Greenberg \cite{GreenbergM2009} obtained the following characterization of $\Low(\KR)$ and $\Low(\MLR,\KR)$.
 Recall that $A\in\cs$ is computably dominated if every $f\leq_T A$ is dominated by some computable function.